 Forex trading is more popular than ever.
-With a traded volume level of more than $4 trillion a day, forex has also become a lucrative target for financial criminals.
-To deal with this growing threat, regulations are tightening considerably.
+With a traded volume level of more than $4 trillion a day, forex has also become a lucrative target for financial criminals, in turn attracting stricter oversight by regulators.

-As FX trading is a global activity, there isn’t one set of regulations that applies to all forex platforms (there is a FATF Risk-based Approach Guidance for the Securities Sector, but it does not have the force of law).
-Instead, there are multiple types of regulations, which vary depending on where forex platforms operate.
-Nevertheless, some of these regulations overlap across multiple jurisdictions—particularly those related to anti-money laundering (AML) and countering the financing of terrorism (CTF).
+As FX trading is a global activity, there isn’t a single set of forex broker regulations that applies to all platforms (there is the FATF’s Risk-based Approach Guidance for the Securities Sector, but it does not have the force of law).
+Instead, there are multiple types of requirements, which vary depending on where forex platforms operate.
+Nevertheless, some of these regulations overlap across multiple jurisdictions—particularly those related to anti-money laundering (AML) and countering the financing of terrorism (CFT).To stay in line with anti-money laundering (AML) regulations, businesses need to enact an AML policy for forex.
+This includes setting up adequate internal systems for spotting suspicious activity and reporting them to authorities, as well as robust Customer Due Diligence (CDD) and Know Your Customer (KYC) procedures to verify customers and take precautions against money laundering and terrorist financing.

 CDD applies to all procedures that AML-obligated entities use to verify customer identities, background information, and risk levels.
 When performed correctly, CDD measures identify high-risk individuals at an early stage, preventing companies from being exposed to money laundering, fraud, terrorist funding, and other financial crimes.